How to Play Pocket Tens in Poker

 However, you can certainly 4-bet some of the time if you’re going to be out of position post-flop.
 Particularly if the opponent is an aggressive one; it might be better to try and get them to fold.
 Otherwise, you’re going to play a big pot out of position against a tough player.

 When facing a 4-bet, you should likely also make the call.
 Against the aforementioned tight range, you’ll probably be getting the right pot odds a lot of the time.
-You should only really think about folding if the 4-bet is extremely large against a very tight player.
+You should only really think about folding if the 4-bet is extremely large against a player who plays tightly.
 For instance, if you’ve made $20 to go and they’re 4-betting to $100 having done nothing all game, ditch the tens.

 General Advice For Playing Pocket Tens